What Is Proactive Threat Hunting?

 All three approaches are a human-powered effort that combines threat intelligence resources with advanced security technology to proactively protect an organization’s systems and information.

-Download the threat hunting white paper, Proactive Hunting: The Last Line of Defense Against the “Mega Breach”, to get a detailed analysis of how highly skilled human hunters pair with technology to aggressively seek out threat behaviors.
+Download the threat hunting white paper, Proactive Hunting: The Last Line of Defense Against the “Mega Breach”, to get a detailed analysis of how highly skilled human hunters pair with technology to aggressively seek out threats.

 The process of proactive cyber threat hunting typically involves three steps: a trigger, an investigation and a resolution.